Beyond $0$ and $\infty$: A solution to the Barge Entropy Conjecture: The Denjoy-Rees technique

 \item[$\mathbf{C_{5}}$.]
 For $n\geq 0$ and every $x\in K$ the map $H_n$ preserves $h_n\circ \psi_n(\{x\}\times C)$. \item[$\mathbf{C_{6}}$.]
 For $n\geq 0$ if $X\to \ldots \to X'=\mainmap^q(X)$ is a path in the graph $\mathcal G(\E_{(n)}^n)$ with $X,X'\in \E_{(n)}^0$ then

 \end{itemize}

-Before we go deeper in tightening our construction let us briefly describe the main idea of what follows (see also \cite{Cro}).
+Before we go deeper in tightening our construction let us briefly describe the main idea of what follows (see also \cite[Section~9]{Cro}).
 In order to control the dynamics of constructed homeomorphisms we will construct “waste bins” and perform “waste collection”.
-We construct the “waste bins” in order to control possible invariant measures on the pseudo-arc; without that control we up to now only have homeomorphisms with rich dynamics but we do not know how rich this dynamics exactly is.
+We construct the “waste bins” in order to control possible invariant measures on the pseudo-arc; without that control we{\black,} up to now{\black,} only have homeomorphisms with rich dynamics but we do not know how rich this dynamics exactly is.
 For all the dynamics that we do not need we will perform the “waste collection” and “recycle” by sending them back to the “waste bins”.
-Therefore, the following conditions will be given to ensure that any invariant measure for $\mainmap$ will give measure $0$ to the set $\Phi^{-1}(K)\setminus K\times C$.
-To this end we will study the first return map of $\mainmap$ back in $\Phi^{-1}(K)$ and our conditions $\mathbf{C_7},\mathbf{C_8}$ will force the omega limit set of any point $x\in\Phi^{-1}(K)$ will be included in $K\times C$ with respect to this first return map.
+Therefore, the following {\black additional} conditions will be given to ensure that any invariant measure for $\mainmap$ will give measure $0$ to the set $\Phi^{-1}(K)\setminus K\times C$. {\black We denote by $\tilde R_{\infty}$ the first return map of $\mainmap$ in $\Phi^{-1}(K)$.
+We will control, in terms of conditions $\mathbf{C_7}$ and $\mathbf{C_8}$, consecutive returns of points back to $\Phi^{-1}(K)$ which will force that omega limit set under $\tilde R_{\infty}$ for points returning infinitely many times to $\Phi^{-1}(K)$ is included in $K\times C$.}